rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/sms-retriever.md

 Once configured, the SMS Retriever action will automatically detect the SMS or OTP.

-:::note
+:::info
 Ensure the App Hash is generated before sending the SMS.

+The App Hash is a unique identifier that links the SMS message to your Android app.
+You can generate the App Hash using <a href="https://developers.google.com/identity/sms-retriever/verify#computing_your_apps_hash_string">tools</a>.

+When composing the SMS message:

+- Include <#> at the very beginning of the SMS body.
+- Append the App Hash at the end of the SMS body.

+This format ensures that the SMS Retriever API can correctly detect and deliver the full SMS to your app.

+Correct SMS Format Example :
-Send SMS with valid format : <#> Your App verification code is: 123456 FA+9qCX9VSu (App Hash)
+<#> Your App verification code is: 123456
+FA+9qCX9VSu
 :::